 Akathisia is easier to prevent than to treat.
 If you need an antipsychotic drug, your doctor should start you at the lowest possible dose and increase it a little bit at a time.

 Using newer generation antipsychotic drugs can decrease the risk of akathisia.
-However, there is some evidence that even newer antipsychotic drugs can cause this symptom.
+However, there is some that even newer antipsychotic drugs can cause this symptom.

 Akathisia is a side effect of antipsychotic medicines like these:

 - chlorpromazine (Thorazine)

 Doctors don’t know the exact cause of this side effect.
 It may happen because antipsychotic drugs block receptors for dopamine in the brain.
 Dopamine is a chemical messenger that helps control movement.
 However, other neurotransmitters including acetylcholine, serotonin, and GABA have recently gained attention as possibly playing a role in this condition.